orkes-io/docs/docs/reference-docs/operators/do-while.md

 <br/>
 <br/>

-1. Add task type `Do While`
+1. Add task type `Do While`.
-2. Select the loop condition type
+2. Select the loop condition type.
-3. Add the condition
+3. Add the condition.
-4. Add the list of tasks in the loop
+4. Add the list of tasks in the loop.

 </div>
 <div className="col">